galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/automating-overview.md

 ---
 path: "/docs/ecosystem/automating/overview"
-title: "Running a test in automation overview"
+title: "Running a test in automation"
 ---

 Galasa SimBank shows how you can run a Galasa test locally inside an IDE.
 Running a test inside an IDE enables test and application develop teams to run tests in a local workspace that interacts with real resources - ideal for minimising the risk of regressions from code changes.